zachallaun/lolcupid/README.md

 gem install bundler foreman
 ```

-**Set up your API Key.**
+**Set up your production API key.**

-If you have a temporary production API Key available, you can create a `.env` file in the root of the project that looks like the below.
-If you have a developer API Key, you can skip this step.
+If you have a temporary production API key available, you can create a `.env` file in the root of the project that looks like the below.
+If you have a developer API key, you can skip this step.

 ```sh
 RIOT_API_KEY=MY_API_KEY